 - Pre-made mouthguard: this is a stock mouthguard that comes in various colors and sizes

-- Boil-and-Bite mouthguard: You can buy these in most sports stores.
+- Boil-and-Bite mouthguard: You can purchase these on line or in most sports stores.
 Please read the instructions carefully as they differ depending on the make and thickness

 - Custom-made mouthguard: Once you are no longer in orthodontic appliances, your dentist can make a custom-made mouthguard, made especially for you